Faculty Research Support Programs

-The University Faculty RSCA Assigned Time Program is a University program intended to fund untenured faculty from the time their contractual assigned time for research (described in their offer letter) ends until the tenure decision, as well as research active tenured faculty.
+The University Faculty RSCA Assigned Time Program is a University program intended to fund untenured faculty from the time their contractual assigned time for research (described in their offer letter) ends.
 Awardees receive 3 WTUs/semester for up to five years based on their application and five-year RSCA Metric Score.
-To apply for this program, faculty must submit an application when the call is issued, and submit their RSCA Metric Data to the College of Science with the application, and each year for the next four years.
+To register/apply for this program, faculty must submit registration/application materials when the call is issued, and submit their RSCA Metric Data to the College of Science with the application, and each year that they remain in the program.
 The CoS Metric, version 2.0 is here [pdf].
-The deadline for full applications this year was March 26th, 2021 to the Dean's Office.
+The deadline for full applications this year is March 17th, 2022 to firstname.lastname@example.org.

-- You are a probationary faculty member in the last year of your contractual assigned time
+- All probationary faculty in the last year of their contractual assigned time should register.

 How Much Assigned Time Will I Receive?

-- Probationary faculty first receiving the award in AY 2021-22 after receiving a positive tenure decision in May 2021, will have a maximum teaching load of 18 WTUs (6 WTU of assigned time) in AY 2021-22 and in subsequent years, for a total period of five years, pending satisfactory progress on their RSCA agenda.
+- Probationary faculty receiving the award in AY 2022-23 after receiving a positive tenure decision in May 2022, will have a maximum teaching load of 18 WTUs (6 WTU of assigned time) in AY 2022-23 and in subsequent years, for a total period of five years, pending satisfactory progress on their RSCA agenda.

 Please note that all awards are dependent on annual submission of CoS RSCA Metric data each year.